 Some general observations:

 Television stations - Reporters are more amendable to doing interviews via Facetime Live, Zoom or Skype.
 Anchors are distancing themselves on set, reporting from different studios, or from their homes.

-Many reporters aren't going into their stations at all but simply working from home and meeting their photographer(s) at the site of news stories.
+Many reporters (and most TV and radio reporters) aren't going into their stations at all but simply working from home and meeting their photographer(s) at the site of news stories.